 - for your permission to speak to the NDIS provider about your complaint, and to seek further information and documents from them

-We will send you written confirmation of the issues raised in your complaint, and the outcomes you are seeking.
+We will confirm with you the issues raised in your complaint, and the outcomes you are seeking.
 Your consent is required to start the resolution process.

 How is my complaint resolved?

 Our aim is help you resolve a complaint quickly and simply.
 To do this, we will review the information provided to us by yourself and the NDIS provider, and talk to everyone involved about this information.